 Non-Common Performance Indicator 3—Low-Level Radioactive Waste Disposal Program

-Technical Staffing and Training

 Satisfactory

-Review indicates that the qualifications of the technical staff are commensurate with expertise identified as necessary to regulate a low-level radioactive waste disposal facility.
+Review indicates that the qualifications of the technical staff are commensurate with expertise identified as necessary to regulate a low-level radioactive waste disposal facility and consistent with the State’s training and qualification program.

+The management has developed and implemented a training program for staff.

+Staffing trends that could have an adverse impact on the quality of the program are tracked, analyzed, and addressed.Review indicates that the qualifications of the technical staff are commensurate with expertise identified as necessary to regulate a low-level radioactive waste disposal facility and consistent with the State’s training and qualification program.

 The management has developed and implemented a training program for staff.